Monks For A Month: College Kids Give Up Talking — And Technology

 What a dismal picture!

 Scathing responses to Rosen's "tech break" recommendation weren't hard to come by.
-Though I'd written in my post about a group of seminar students I taught last month who didn't have a problem with distractibility (at least visibly), numerous comments at NPR's Facebook page focused only on the stereotypical, pulled-toward-their-phones student.
+Though I'd written in my post about a group of seminar students I taught last month who didn't have a problem with distractibility (at least visibly), numerous comments at NPR's Facebook page focused only on the stereotypical, pulled-toward-their-phones students.
 One prominent theme was that college attendees who can't concentrate for 50- or 75-minute class periods shouldn't be in college at all.

 Given all this, wouldn't a course where students give up electronics for a month contest this stereotype, along with the attendant notion that the biology of students' developing brains is the primary factor at work?